Cracko298/Simple-MP3-Player/README.md

 - Type In Your Song Manually Play It.
 (It gets loaded into the latest song played).
 - Playlist Feature Changes Song Every 261 Seconds.
 (Or 4 Minutes & 35 Seconds).

+Was made by me during computer class to pass the time.

+It's definitely not good at all, but still really cool.

 Download Here: [Simple-MP3-Player](https://github.com/Cracko298/Simple-MP3-Player/releases/download/1.0/Simple-MP3-Player.exe)

 ![image](https://user-images.githubusercontent.com/78656905/149577682-8c78ae18-b490-41e7-9678-284dcccd7384.png)